 Educate Yourself on Diversity at Abilene Christian, Including how Similar This School is to Others in the Nation.

-Ethnically-diverse schools offer students the ability to study and collaborate with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse colleges offer students the ability to study and learn with undergraduates from racial and ethnic groups that are unique from their own.

 Explore Male/Female Diversity at Abilene Christian

-If available, the chart below will include the male to female percentage among Abilene Christian's faculty, as well as students.
+If available, the chart below will include the male to female distribution among Abilene Christian's undergraduate students.

-About 89.6% of the students attending Abilene Christian University come from within Texas.
-This puts Abilene Christian's level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #950.
+About 89.3% of the students attending Abilene Christian University come from within Texas.
+This puts Abilene Christian's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,124.

 Presence of International Students at Abilene Christian

-Traditionally, undergraduate students range in age from 18 to 22.
-At Abilene Christian University, 66.6% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Abilene Christian #1,173 in the nation for student age diversity.
+The typical student is between the ages of 18-21.
+At Abilene Christian University, 61.7% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Abilene Christian #2,597 in the nation for student age diversity.